Skip to content

 get_window() -> tuple[ndarray, ndarray]

-Return the most recent window_seconds as (data, ts).
+Return the most recent window_ms as (data, ts).

-data is channels-first (n_channels, n_samples) — the same convention used everywhere user code touches signal data.
-Both arrays are views into a reusable per-stream buffer; copy explicitly if you need to retain them past the next call.
+data is channels-first (n_channels, n_samples) — the same convention used everywhere user code touches signal data — and always float32, whatever dtype the stream buffers in, so @pipeline.extract never has to branch on dtype. ts is a view into a reusable per-stream buffer; for a float32 stream data is a view too, otherwise a fresh float32 copy.
+Copy explicitly if you need to retain either past the next call.

 Source code in myogestic/stream.py